 - Non-degree studies, Intercollegiate Center for Classical Studies (Rome), 1982

-My most recent publication is Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), co-edited it with Prof. Ronald F. Riggio of Claremont College.
+I’m the co-editor of Leadership Studies: The Dialogue of Disciplines (Elgar, 2011), along with Prof. Ronald F. Riggio of Claremont College.
 I wrote the concluding chapter.
 The book was recognized as one of the year’s best books in leadership studies by the International Leadership Association.

 My research is interdisciplinary, drawing on the social sciences, interviews, imaginative literature, and classic texts stretching back to ancient literature.
 I’ve written about everything from Gilgamesh to Henry Ford.
 Leadership doesn’t come in neat little boxes, so we have to be imaginative and creative in how we explore it.

-I’ve taught at Washington College since 1998.
-My departmental teaching focuses on groups, collaboration, and leaders.
-I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach a course on culture, leadership and innovation in Rome, Italy.
+I’ve taught at Washington College for more than 20 years.
+My teaching focuses on groups, collaboration, and leaders.
+I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I co-teach BUS 330, a study abroad course.

 Teaching in a liberal-arts environment is a dream come true.
 I love weaving together good managerial education with a liberal-arts perspective.
 The key is to immerse students in a fun but challenging learning environment that introduces enduring organizational concepts (like division of labor, authority, bureaucracy, and motivation) with sharp questions and careful, patient reading of lots of wide-ranging texts, from very old to cutting-edge.
 If it works, students end up working harder–and learning more–than they ever imagined they could.
 A favorite assignment in my Organizational Behavior course is the work interview: all students interview an experienced working individual.
 Usually they choose a parent, and for some students it’s the first serious discussion about work, careers, and self-management they’ve ever had with their mother or father.